A healthful diet means eating nutrient dense foods, in the right quantities, from all the major food groups.

 Tip 3: Limit added sugars

 Adding sugar to foods and drinks enhances the flavor but adds little or no nutritional value.
-Many people in the U.S. eat too much added sugars, leading to weight gain, type 2 diabetes, and heart disease.
+Many people in the U.S. eat too much added sugars,

 In contrast, naturally occurring sugars can have health benefits.
 These include fructose from fruit and lactose from dairy products.